parfentjev/raweceek/backend/README.md

 ## Documentation

-You can find detailed documentation of the API at: [https://raweceek.eu/api/swagger-ui/index.html#/](https://raweceek.eu/api/swagger-ui/index.html#/)
+You can find detailed documentation of the API at in the specification file: `spec/swagger.yaml`

 ## Getting Started